-The little cat doll called Maneki Neko (which means beckoning or welcoming cat in Japanese) is often found sitting in souvenir shops and folk craft shops.
-The cat is frequently found sitting near the entrance of shops in hopes of bringing prosperity.
+The little cat doll called Maneki Neko (which means beckoning or welcoming cat in Japanese) often sits in souvenir shops and folk craft shops.
+Maneki Neko sits near the entrance of shops in hopes of bringing prosperity.

 There are different stories about the origin of Maneki Neko.
 One legend states when the feudal lord of Hikone walked by a temple, the temple’s cat beckoned to the lord in front of the temple gate.
 He stopped by at the temple to rest.
 Suddenly, a severe thunderstorm arrived but the lord did not get wet.
 The lord was so glad that he made a donation to re-build the temple.

 When the cat died, Shobyodo temple was built and the cat became a god called Shobyo Kannon.
 Visitors to the temple started to offer Maneki Neko to show their gratitude when their wish came true.